julpo99/Deribit/README.md

-# Mark Price Generator for Deribit Expiry
+# TASK 1: Mark Price Generator for Deribit Expiry

 ## Overview
 This Python application connects to Deribit’s WebSocket API and does the following: